sam2829/project-4-royal-sam/README.md

 ***Error Page 500***

-I implememnted and styled a 500 error page that can alert users when an internal server error has occured.
+I implemented and styled a 500 error page that can alert users when an internal server error has occurred.

 The error 500 page will allow the user to easily navigate back to the home page of the site.